pmgbergen/porepy/Install.md

 Instructions are found on the GitHub webpage.
 Others libraries that should be installed found in the file `pyproject.toml`.

 ## Intall on Windows
-Installation on Windows is currently (Spring 2021) rather easy, following thes Linux instructions.
+Installation on Windows is currently (Spring 2021) rather easy, following these Linux instructions.
 The dependencies should be installed  using either `conda` or the Intel python distribution and then `pip install porepy` from source.

 Please note that running PorePy on Windows is not officially supported, in the sense that we may introduce updates to the code or new dependencies which may break Windows compatibility.